WASHINGTON

 2006

-Added a DNA statute extending the SOL to 1 year after a perpetrator is identified by DNA.
+Added a DNA statute for sex offenses, including CSA, CSAM, and trafficking, extending the SOL to 1 year after a perpetrator is identified by DNA.

 2009

-Extended the SOL for all sex offenses to age 28.[iii]
+Extended the SOL for CSA offenses to age 28.[ii]

 2013

-Extended the SOL for all sex offenses to age 30.[iv]
+Extended the SOL for CSA offenses to age 30.[iii]

 2017

-Expanded its age 30 SOL to include commercial sex abuse and extended the SOL for trafficking to 10 years from the crime.[v]
+Expanded its age 30 SOL to include commercial sex abuse trafficking offenses, and extended the SOL for other trafficking crimes to 10 years.[iv]

 2019

-Eliminated the SOL for rape, sexual misconduct, child molestation, and sexual exploitation.
-Also, extended the SOL for incest to age 30 and the DNA statute to 2 years, from 1 year.[vi]
+Eliminated the SOL for rape, sexual misconduct, child molestation, and sexual exploitation (creating CSAM).
+Also, extended the SOL for incest and some trafficking offenses (commercial sexual abuse of a minor) to age 30 and the DNA statute for sex offenses to 2 years, from 1 year.[v]

 CURRENT WASHINGTON CRIMINAL LAW